 - As your content grows don’t be afraid to dig back and share your older videos, while continuing to share your fresh content.

-All right, those are the basics on getting started.
+All right, those are the basics of getting started.
 Do you feel like you’re ready to tackle your first video?
 So go out there and give it a shot!
 And if you have any questions for me feel free to leave a comment below.
 You can also get inspired with out Top tech YouTubers article